 The Two Rocks Shopping Centre, Tavern, Limestone Retaining Wall, King Neptune Sculpture, Sun City Yacht Club and Volunteer Marine Rescue Group have a high level of integrity with minimal visible alterations.

-The Waugal Monoliths have a high level of integrity.
-The sculptures remain relatively intact; however, a number have been relocated or removed.
+The Waugal Monolith sculptures remain relatively intact; however, a number have been relocated or removed.

-The former Atlantis Marine Park has a low level of integrity as the majority of the built elements and infrastructure have been removed with the land being prepared for new development.
+The site of the former Atlantis Marine Park (excluding the associated King Neptune Sculpture which has a high level of integrity), has a low level of integrity as the majority of the built elements and infrastructure have been removed with the southern portion of land cleared to prepare for new development.

-12. 3 AUTHENTICITY
+12.3 AUTHENTICITY